-Griff is now established as a successful American football player in the NFL, now playing with Miami Dolphins.
-He has previously played for Indianapolis Colts and Stanford University.
+Griff has established himself as a successful American football player in the NFL, enjoying success with the SanDiego Colts and the Baltimore Ravens.
+He has previously played for Indianapolis Colts, Miami Dolphins and Stanford University.
+In 2018 he signed for Oakland Raiders.

 As a wide receiver, Griff’s job is to catch long passes from the quarterback, then avoid or outrun defenders.
 A successful wide receiver is often tall, light and fast.